 - A check for the balance of the advance (if any) should be included.

-Expense Reimbursements: A US Youth Soccer Expense Reimbursement form ( available on-line, usysregion3.org) shall be submitted to the Regional Office and shall include all receipts and/or documentation of the expenses.
+Expense Reimbursements: A US Youth Soccer Expense Reimbursement form (available here) shall be submitted to the Regional Office and shall include all receipts and/or documentation of the expenses.
 Verbal requests will not be reimbursed.